SkillsFundingAgency/das-platform-automation/Shared-Infrastructure/README.md

 ## Deployment

 ### Azure DevOps deployments
 This is the primary method used to deploy the infrastructure.
-Configuration is stored securely either in the build definition or variable groups and versions artefacts are used when deploying.
+Configuration is stored securely either in the build definition or variable groups and versioned artefacts are used when deploying.

 ### Local deployment
 To deploy from your local machine run the script below.
 If matching environment variables are not found, you will be prompted for the values.